Gongchampou/canvert-final2/README.md

     *   Your project pushed to a GitHub or GitLab repository.

 2.  **Steps**:
-    *   Log in to your Cloudflare dashboard.
-    *   Navigate to **"Workers & Pages"** from the sidebar.
+    *   Log in to your Cloudflare dashboard and navigate to **"Workers & Pages"**.
     *   Click **"Create application"** -> **"Pages"** -> **"Connect to Git"**.
     *   Select your project repository.
-    *   In the "Set up builds and deployments" section, Cloudflare should detect Vite.
-If not, use the following configuration:
+    *   In the "Set up builds and deployments" section, use the following configuration:
         *   **Framework preset**: `Vite`
         *   **Build command**: `vite build`
         *   **Build output directory**: `dist`